sydverma123/awesome-ai-repositories/README.md

 ## AI Infra Repositories

-A curated list of open source repositories AI Engineers
+A curated list of open source repositories for AI Engineers

 If you want to contribute to this list, please make a Pull request